 Nationally, 0.1% of students enrolled over the 2008-2010 period were reportedly disabled.
 This percentage is based on data from only 24 of the 50 colleges, however, and is therefore unreliable.
-The percentage for this college could not be calculated as no data on student disability was available for the college.
-At provincial level the percentage is 0%.
-This figure is not reliable though, as 5 of the 9 colleges in the province did not provide data on this and 0% is recorded for the other 4.
+At the provincial level 0.2% of enrolled students were disabled.
+The percentage for this college is 0.1%, even lower than the provincial figure.